arangodb/docs/drivers/spark-connector-new.md

   - `ignore`
   - `update` with `keep.null=true`

-These configurations are also compatible with speculative execution of tasks.

 A failing batch-saving request is retried once for every Coordinator.
 After that, if still failing, the write task for the related partition is aborted.
 According to the Spark configuration, the task can be retried and rescheduled on a different executor, if the provided write configuration allows idempotent requests (as described above).

 If a task ultimately fails and is aborted, the entire write job will be aborted as well.
 Depending on the `SaveMode` configuration, the following cleanup operations will be performed: